marekbemjr/Bellabeat-Fitness-Data-Analysis-Google-Data/README.md

 Positive correlation between calories burned and total distance/total active hours.
 The relationship between sedentary hours and calories burned after 17 hours the values drop, which may indicate fatigue and too much sedentary work.

-### Next I would like to check relationship between weight & physical activity, where after we infer that users weighing around 60kg & 85kg are the most active.
+### Next I would like to check relationship between weight & physical activity.
 To do that I marged two dataframes.

 _MERGE the tables so we can carry out plotting._